Taking Your Journey to Digital Transformation

 - 52% of information workers across 17 countries use three or more devices for work

-“We also need to drive automation to reduce costs and be proactive in how we respond to changes in the environment, so we can take action before problems happen.
-To save money, we also want to enable more self-service for users and - most importantly - improve their experience."
+“And we need to drive automation to reduce costs and be proactive in how we respond to changes in the environment, so we can take action before problems happen.
+To save money, we also want to enable more self-service for users and - most importantly, improve their experience."

-Wilson’s main message?
+Peter Wilson’s main message?
 “It ultimately falls on IT to make this happen.
 A cloud-powered, modern platform is the only viable solution.”
-Wilson and Matt White delivered practical demonstrations of the ‘Microsoft Modern Workplace in Action’ and demonstrated how to simplify:
+Peter and Matt White delivered practical demonstrations of the ‘Microsoft Modern Workplace in Action’ and demonstrated how to simplify: